About District 23

 Each year the Association President selects a national charity which is important to her.
 Association President Anthea Tilsley supports BEAT.

 Our District has 5 District Chairmen who look forward to strengthen our membership and promote Inner Wheel.
-There is no District charity however we support the 100 for100 activities in celebration of Inner Wheel, 100 years as an organisation.
+There is no District charity however we support the 100 for 100 activities in celebration of Inner Wheel, 100 years as an organisation.

 International charities are not forgotten – Book Bus Appeal, Hope and Homes.
 Hamlin Fistula, Mary’s Meals